We are here to answer your questions!

-Eighth-grade student who identifies as Jewish and lives in a partner community is eligible to apply for IsraelNow.
+Any eighth-grade student who identifies as Jewish and lives in a partner community is eligible to apply for IsraelNow.

 - All information provided to IsraelNow must be truthful, complete, and accurate.
 Submitting inaccurate or incomplete information or omitting health or medication information may place acceptance at risk or be grounds for early dismissal from the program.

-- Each teen, together with their parent/guardian will have a personal conference with an IsraelNow representative and must participate in all orientation programming (see your community trip page).
+- Each teen, together with their parent/guardian, will have a personal conference with an IsraelNow representative and must participate in all orientation programming (see your community trip page).

 - Teens are required to abide by the IsraelNow Code of Conduct.

 The IsraelNow program fees are all-inclusive, including airfare.
 Through generous contributions from our partners and supporters, we are able to offer IsraelNow trips at a highly reduced subsidized fee.
 Visit the FAQ section on your local trip page to learn more about program costs and any financial aid opportunities.